Employment and Land Use Survey 2016

 The Employment and Land Use Survey 2016 (hereafter referred to as the “ELU Survey 2016”) involved a survey of every business within Cork City Council’s administrative area during Summer 2016.
 The survey had an excellent response rate (over 95%), with all major employers reporting.
 The 2016 survey is a continuation of employment surveys that have been carried out by Cork City Council every five years (apart from 1991), since the 1970’s to correspond with the national census of population.
 The survey gives insight into changing economic trends for both the city as a whole and defined geographic sectors within it, such as the City Centre.

-Key findings from the 2011 survey were as follows:
+Key findings from the ELU Survey 2016 are as follows:

 - Employment in the Cork City administrative area is at an all-time high of 78,244; the Survey indicates over 9% growth in employment since 2011.

 - Employment grew at a higher rate than the state average between 2011 and 2016, which was 8%;

 - The City Centre still retains the highest share of jobs relative to other Cork City geographic sectors, but the South East and South West sectors experienced the most significant job growth between 2011 and 2016;

 - The top three sectors for employment in 2016 were: Human Health and Social Work Activities; Retail; and Administrative and Support Service Activities;